 This is way better than my old workflow from my Claude Code automation experiments where I was literally babysitting AI agents through every step.
 Now they can actually handle the boring stuff while I focus on the interesting problems.

-This is genuinely game-changing for debugging.
+This completely changed how I debug.
 If you use Claude Code with any kind of server and you’re not using this, you’re basically choosing to work harder instead of smarter.
 Stop it.
 Love yourself more.

 Claude Code as your personal research assistant